Main Botball | KISS Institute for Practical Robotics

 Engineering With Minimum Tools

-• Design, create and program 2 autonomous robots using components from the Botball kit
+• 🧠 Design, build, and program two autonomous robots using components from the Botball kit

-• Connect with various students, teachers, roboticists, and hobbyists in the Botball community
+• 🌍 Connect and collaborate with students, teachers, roboticists, and hobbyists across the Botball community

 Reusable Components

-In a recent survey, 86% of Botball team leaders reported using these components for educational activities outside of Botball throughout the academic year.
+The learning doesn’t stop when the season ends!
+In a recent survey, 86% of Botball team leaders reported using their Botball kit for educational activities year-round — proving its value far beyond the tournament.

-Uses for a Botball kit outside the Botball season:
+Creative ways to use your Botball kit outside the season:

 Training and Support

-Teachers who know how to use robotics to teach STEM and have appropriate educational materials can impact students for years.
-That’s why every Botball region hosts a hands-on professional development workshop for educators, developed and taught by professional roboticists.
+Teachers who are confident using robotics to teach STEM can inspire and impact students for years to come.
+That’s why every Botball region hosts a hands-on professional development workshop designed and led by professional roboticists.

-After the workshop, the KISS Institute for Practical Robotics provides technical support and advice throughout the Botball season
+After the workshop, the KISS Institute for Practical Robotics continues to provide technical support and mentorship throughout the Botball season — ensuring teachers and teams have the tools they need to thrive.